Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/design-conversation-skills/create-transfer-funds-task.md

 ## Prerequisites

 <ul>
-<li>You must have <a href="https://developer.kore.ai/docs/bots/getting-started/how-to-open-bot-builder/" target="_blank">signed up</a> with the Kore.ai Bots Platform
+<li>You must have <a href="https://developer.kore.ai/docs/bots/getting-started/how-to-open-bot-builder/" target="_blank">signed up</a> with the Kore.ai Bots Platform.

-<li>You must be aware of the basics of Bot building (refer to <a href="https://developer.kore.ai/docs/bots/chatbot-overview/getting-started-bots/" target="_blank">this link</a>)
+<li>You must be aware of the basics of Bot building (refer to <a href="https://developer.kore.ai/docs/bots/chatbot-overview/getting-started-bots/" target="_blank">this link</a>).

 <li>You must have created a simple bot.
-Click (<a href="https://developer.kore.ai/docs/bots/chatbot-overview/creating-a-simple-bot/" target="_blank">here</a> for an example)
+Click (<a href="https://developer.kore.ai/docs/bots/chatbot-overview/creating-a-simple-bot/" target="_blank">here</a> for an example).

 <li>You must have created a Banking Bot.
-Click (<a href="https://developer.kore.ai/docs/bots/how-tos/creating-a-banking-bot/" target="_blank">here</a> for example)
+Click (<a href="https://developer.kore.ai/docs/bots/how-tos/creating-a-banking-bot/" target="_blank">here</a> for an example).
 </li>
 </ul>

 ## Bot Overview

-The Bot we will be building will be performing the basic banking transactions.<br>This Bot will:
+The Bot we will be building will be performing the basic banking transactions like the following:

 <ul>
 <li>Get account balance based on the Account Number and Account Type entered by the user, as seen <a href="https://developer.kore.ai/docs/bots/how-tos/creating-a-banking-bot/" target="_blank">here</a>.